 How Long Could A Criminal Injury Claim Payout Take?

-In this section, we will answer the question, how long does victim compensation take to be awarded?
+In attempts to ultimately address the question of ‘how long does a criminal injury claim take?’, we’ll first look at ‘how long does victim compensation take to be awarded?’.
 CICA provides no guaranteed upper time limit for the duration of a claim.
 However, in general, a claim takes 12 to 18 months, depending on the complexity of the case.

 Some claims take longer to resolve than others.
 For example, claims that are made for serious injuries, where the victim is still recovering, and the final prognosis for recovery is not yet known.
 In such cases, CICA might be prepared to make an interim payment.